pratyush0000/Alex-AI/README.md

 # Alex-AI
- A basic AI you an talk to and is responsive with basic available commands.
+ A basic AI you can talk to and is responsive with basic available commands.

+ Rerun function currently not working